Call To Filmmakers! Ridgway Independent Film Fest 2020

 This fall, the Ridgway Creative District and the Ridgway Chautauqua Society at the Sherbino will once again be showcasing the work and creativity of regional (and global!) independent filmmakers.
 We are calling to filmmakers to enter short films for a free public showing on Friday, Nov.
-8th, & Saturday, November 9th, 2019, from 6:00 – 9:00 PM each night, at the historic Sherbino in Ridgway, Colorado.
+6th, & Saturday, November 7th, 2020, from 6:00 – 9:00 PM each night, at the historic Sherbino in Ridgway, Colorado.
+Our team wishes everyone good health during these unusual and trying times.

 We are asking filmmakers to submit creative, high-quality films that run no more than 20 minutes.
 Filmmakers should follow the guidelines below for their submissions: